The Holy Scriptures

 The Lord’s supper is a fellowship meal which was instituted by Christ to commemorate the giving of His body and the shedding of His blood for our salvation.
 The bread and wine are symbols of Christ’s body and blood, and do not change into any other substance.

 Marriage and Sexuality

 I believe that God created only two biological sexes: male and female.
 These two distinct, complementary biological sexes together reflect the image and nature of God.

-Individuals who claim to be the opposite sex or wish they were the opposite sex, are rejecting the image of God within themselves.
+Individuals who claim to be the opposite sex or wish to “transition” into the opposite sex, are rejecting the image of God within themselves.

 I believe that God instituted marriage as a monogamous, lifelong, heterosexual union.
 God’s will is for sexual intimacy to occur only between a man and a woman in the confines of marriage.
 God forbids all forms of sexual activity outside of marriage between a man and a woman.

-I believe that all forms of sexual immorality (fornication, adultery, homosexuality, bisexuality, bestiality, incest, pedophilia, and pornography) are sinful and must be confessed to God and forsaken.
+I believe that all forms of sexual immorality (fornication, adultery, pornography, homosexuality, bisexuality, bestiality, incest, pedophilia, sexual abuse, sexual assault, and sexual harassment) are sinful and must be confessed to God and forsaken.